AranduTech/laravel-site-options/.docs/advanced.md

 }
 ```

-#### Renaming in `>= 2.1.0` Versions
+#### For Versions `>= 2.1.0`

+Starting with version `2.1.0`, the package always creates a table named `site_options`, making it clearer and more straightforward for developers to rename it if necessary.
+To rename the table:

-Create a new migration to rename the table, or if you haven't migrated yet, change the table name in the `config/site-options.php` file and in the migration published by the package.
+- Create a new migration to rename the table, or
+- If you haven’t migrated yet, adjust the table name in both the `config/site-options.php` file and the published migration file.

 ### Serialization

-PHP serialization is a fundamental aspect of the Laravel Site Options package.
-It enables the storage of a wide range of data types in a serialized format, which is essential for storing complex data structures as a string in the database.
-Here are key points about PHP serialization in this context:
+Serialization is a crucial feature of the Laravel Site Options package, allowing complex data types to be stored as strings in the database.
+Here’s what you need to know:

-1. **What is PHP Serialization?**: Serialization in PHP involves converting PHP variables (like arrays, objects, etc.) into a single string representation.
-This process allows complex data types to be easily stored and retrieved from a storage medium like a database.
+1. **What is PHP Serialization?**
+   - Serialization converts PHP variables (arrays, objects, etc.) into a string format that can be easily stored in a database.

-2. **Usage in Laravel Site Options**: The package utilizes PHP serialization to store and retrieve various data types.
-For example, you can store an array of settings, and the package will serialize this array to store it in the database.
-When retrieving, it deserializes the string back into a PHP array.
+2. **Usage in Laravel Site Options**
+   - The package leverages serialization to store complex data structures like arrays and even simple data types.
+When you save an option, it serializes the data, and when you retrieve it, the package deserializes it back to its original form.

-3. **Why serialization?**: We chose serialization because it is a native PHP feature, and it allows storing complex data types in a single string.
-Serialization is also used by Laravel cache drivers, which makes it even more convenient to use in this package.
-If something can be cached, it can be stored as an option.
+3. **Why Serialization?**
+   - Serialization is a native PHP feature, making it a reliable way to store diverse data types.
+It also aligns with Laravel's caching mechanisms, making the data storage process more consistent and convenient.

-3. **Recommendations and Best Practices**: While serialization allows storing almost any PHP type, it's advisable to **avoid storing objects as options**.
-Objects can have references to resources outside their structure, leading to potential issues when deserialized, such as bugs that are difficult to identify and fix.
-Instead, it's recommended to store primitive data types (strings, integers, booleans) and arrays.
-Laravel has several tools to transform objects into arrays, which can be stored safely.
+4. **Recommendations and Best Practices**
+   - While you can serialize almost any PHP type, it’s best to **avoid storing objects**.
+Serialized objects can reference external resources, which may lead to hard-to-debug issues when deserialized.
+Stick to storing primitive data types (like strings, integers, booleans) and arrays.
+Laravel provides tools to convert objects into arrays, which are safer to serialize.

+5. **Security Considerations**
-4. **Security Considerations**: Serialization can pose security risks, especially if the serialized data is tampered with.
-This can lead to object injection vulnerabilities if the application attempts to unserialize a maliciously crafted string.
-It's crucial to ensure that serialized data is not exposed to untrusted sources.
+   - Be cautious with serialization as it can expose your application to security risks if serialized data is tampered with.
+Maliciously crafted serialized strings can lead to object injection vulnerabilities.
+Always ensure that serialized data is not exposed to untrusted sources.

-5. **Handling Serialization in Laravel Site Options**: The package handles the serialization and deserialization processes internally, abstracting these complexities from the end-user.
-When you use `Option::set()` and `Option::get()`, the package automatically serializes and deserializes the data, respectively.
+6. **Handling Serialization in Laravel Site Options**
+   - The package abstracts serialization and deserialization, so you don’t have to handle these processes manually.
+When you use `Option::set()` and `Option::get()`, the package takes care of the serialization and deserialization, ensuring a smooth and secure experience.

-By understanding and adhering to these practices regarding PHP serialization, developers can use Laravel Site Options effectively and securely, leveraging its capabilities to manage site settings and configurations efficiently.
+By following these guidelines and understanding how serialization works within the Laravel Site Options package, you can effectively and securely manage site settings and configurations.